zangGallery/contracts/analysis/attacks.md

 ### Mitigation

-In order to prevent an attacker that compromised zang's commission account from executing a Platform Freeze attack, zang's owner must be able to change zang's commission account.
+In order to prevent an attacker that compromised zang's commission account from executing a [Platform Freeze](#platform-freeze) attack, zang's owner must be able to change zang's commission account.

 The seller's Sale Denial attack, while unusual, doesn't represent a potential problem, since it is equivalent to a private sale.

 To mitigate the royalty recipient Sale Denial, there are several possible solutions.
 The simplest one involves restricting royalties to only EOAs.
 Pros:
-- Prevents all Sale Denial attack, since EOAs always accept Ether
+- Prevents all Sale Denial attacks, since EOAs always accept Ether
 Cons:
 - Prevents the usage of contracts that split royalty revenues
 - Prevents DAOs from receiving royalties